jakearchibald/jakearchibald.com/static-build/posts/2026/06/goldilocks-select-height/index.md

 The last issue to tackle is preventing the picker from getting too _big_.
 Right now, it will always grow to fill the anchor positioning cell, which can end up feeling too tall.
 To solve this, we set a maximum.

 However, we already used `max-block-size` to stop the picker hitting the edge of the viewport, so we need to use `min()` to allow for two max-sizes.
-One of the max sizes is `max-block-size: stretch`, so we need to use `calc-size()` again, letting the intrinsic `stretch` size be used in the `min()` calculation.
+One of the max sizes is `max-block-size: stretch`, so we need to use `calc-size()` again, which allows the intrinsic `stretch` size to be used in the `min()` calculation.

 ```css
 .custom-select::picker(select) {